ArchivesServer/archivesserver.github.io/index.md

 # Introduction

-**The open source Archives Server is your definitive guide to the Android setting and its unique vision of the future.
-This unofficial data library provides essential source material and showcases the fictional universe made famous by Android: Netrunner and the Android board game.**
+**The open source Archives Server provides a definitive guide to the Android Universe setting and its unique vision of the future.
+This unofficial data library contains essential source material to further explore the lore, showcasing the fictional universe made famous by Android: Netrunner and the Android board game.**

 ## Visions of life in the future